Hyundai Accent: Russia

 In late 2017, Hyundai Motor Manufacturing plant in Saint Petersburg started assembling the fifth-generation Solaris.
 It received renewed engines which are the Kappa 1.4-litre engine producing 100 PS and the 1.6-litre Gamma II engine with 123 PS, paired with 6-speed manual or 6-speed automatic transmission.

 In 2020, the restyled version of the Solaris was released, featuring a new front design, some additional comfort features and new touchscreen multimedia system.
 Engines and transmission options remained the same.

 Amid the Russian invasion of Ukraine, production of the Solaris at the Saint Petersburg plant was halted in March 2022.
 In September 2023, Hyundai sold the Saint Petersburg factory to an unnamed Russian company.
 In February 2024, the Solaris was relaunched as the Solaris HS.
 The plant and the Solaris brand is under possession of AGR Automotive, a subsidiary of Russian company Art-Finans.
-The vehicles are produced from unassembled kits enough to produce around 70,000 vehicles.
+These cars were produced from unassembled kits, which were sufficient for a production run of about 70,000 units.